Sole’s SB900 and Schwinn’s IC4 are two of the best spin bikes $1000 will get ya – there, I said it.

 Regardless, you have to go by the numbers and when it comes to weight limits, the IC4 does come with a higher capacity.

-Overall though, the SB900 is a much heavier-duty bike than the IC4, although the IC4 does come with a higher weight capacity.
+Overall though, the SB900 is a heavier-duty bike than the IC4, although the IC4 does come with a higher weight capacity.

 Warranty